pivotal-cf/PCC-Sample-App-PizzaStore/README.md

 ## Prerequisites

 - The [cf CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) will be used.
-- Log in to your CF environment.
+- Log in to your CF (TAS) environment.
-- The CF environment should have a Tanzu GemFire for VMs Tile installed.
+- The CF (TAS) environment should have a Tanzu GemFire for VMs Tile installed.

 ## App Location